akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 He laughed softly.
 "I'll mark the day."

-Her tone shifted, more practical.
-"Still.
-She will need fitting for court.
+And she will need fitting for court.
 Taming, perhaps.
 Teaching certainly: manners, dress, language, etiquette—how not to fall foul of others unnecessarily, how to think before she speaks."

 She became more serious.

-"The barons will whisper.
-Brittany will not be pleased."
+"The barons will whisper. <SOMEONE> will not be pleased."

 Henry considered this.
 "A little diplomacy, then.
 But a tame wolf is still a wolf."